 Classroom Management (EDU-300)

 April 2020 - Present.

-Major topics include: an introduction to the essential elements and principles of classroom management, including behavior, motivation, discipline, communication, and engagement strategies.
-Students will also learn a variety of classroom management skills, that can be used establish organized and engaging classroom environments and establish positive and cooperative relationships with children and their parents/guardians using the developmentally appropriate classroom management strategies.
+Major topics include: introduction to the essential elements and principles of classroom management, including behavior, motivation, discipline, communication, and engagement strategies, variety of classroom management skills to maintain organized and engaging classroom environments and establish positive and cooperative relationships with children and their parents/guardians using the developmentally appropriate classroom management strategies.

 In the upper division baccalaureate degree category, 3 semester hours in Classroom Management or Education (4/20).